-This easy to make sweet Apple, Red Onion, and Dried Cranberry Chutney works very well with turkey, chicken, duck, and is even a great accompaniment for your cheese platter.
+This easy-to-make sweet Apple, Red Onion, and Dried Cranberry Chutney recipe works very well with turkey, chicken, and duck and is an excellent accompaniment for your cheese platter.

-Homemade meals are by far the best way to eat right.
+Homemade meals are the best way to eat right.
 There’s no question about it.
-Creating your own recipe allows you to be free and make meals that you will enjoy.
+Creating your recipe allows you to be free and make meals that you will enjoy.
 And let’s not forget to save money.

 What is Chutney?

 Chutney is easy to make!
 It is a type of condiment made from slow-cooked fruits and vegetables.
-It is a great way to take advantage of fruits and vegetables when they are in season.
-Chutney is said to be originated from India.
+It is a great way to take advantage of fruits and vegetables in season.
+Chutney is said to be originated in India.
 It has been adopted in many other cuisines to add flavor to dishes.

 Be sure not to confuse it with jam or jelly.
-Although these condiments may have certain similarities, they are different in cooking methods and ingredients.
+Although these condiments may have similarities, they differ in cooking methods and ingredients.

 How to make a chutney recipe you will like?

-Tomato is both fruit and vegetable and makes one of the best and cost-effective chutney you can enjoy practically anything.
+Tomato is both fruit and vegetable and makes one of the best and most cost-effective chutneys you can enjoy practically anything.